Support for Duke Affirmative Action Programs

 Since the adoption of Duke's first affirmative action plan in 1970, we have made great progress toward making our community diverse and inclusive.
 However, there is still work to be done.
 We ask you to review this year's AAP carefully, giving particular attention to issues that affect your area of responsibility.
 Share the plan with your staff and encourage them to use the information as a tool to develop strategies for addressing equity and diversity issues.
 Our commitment to fostering a workplace in which all members are respected and valued is a fundamental principle of this university’s mission, and to realize its full benefit, we must make it our own personal commitment as well.

-President Richard H. Brodhead and Dr. Victor J. Dzau
+President Richard H. Brodhead and Dr. A. Eugene Washington

 Equal Opportunity & Affirmative Action Program

 The Office for Institutional Equity is responsible for preparing the University's annual affirmative action plan, and for implementing and monitoring the Equal Opportunity Policy.
-This Policy guides our institutional commitment to diversity and fairness regardless of race, color, religion, sex, age, sexual orientation, disability, national origin or veteran status, and prohibits discrimination in all employment transactions.
+This Policy guides our institutional commitment to diversity and fairness regardless of race, color, religion, national origin, age, sex, sexual orientation, gender identity, genetic information, disability or veteran status, and prohibits discrimination in all employment transactions.
 Our primary role is to:

 - Develop and implement Duke's affirmative action programs